 Racking the BODYGUARD’s slide took just a bit more time that finding and snapping off the safety.
 I am not recommending carrying without one in the pipe.
 I am saying that in the heat of battle, there may not be a difference in lost time between racking and snapping.
 That’s not good.
 Maybe lots of practice operating the safety would make things better.

-After sending hundreds of rounds down the tiny barrel of the BODYGUARD 380, I can say that it will consistently put rounds into a playing-card size target at relevant distances.
-If three in the t-box doesn’t stop a bad guy, I have four words: kiss your ass goodbye.
+After sending hundreds of rounds down the tiny 2.75-inch barrel of the BODYGUARD 380, I can say that it will consistently put rounds into a playing-card size target at relevant distances.
+If three in the t-box doesn’t stop a bad guy, I have four words: Kiss your ass goodbye.

 Shooting PPU ammo, I suffered misfire after misfire.
-Some 15% to 20% of the rounds failed to fire.
-The BODYGUARD 380 has second strike capability.
+Some 15- to 20-percent of the rounds failed to fire.
+The BODYGUARD 380 has second-strike capability.
 I used it to good effect.
 What didn’t light on the first try, lit the second.
 Examining the primers on rounds that weren’t struck twice and thus remained unfired, it seemed that the strike was light.
 I was concerned that the gun was a dud or needed to have its firing pin adjusted.
 When I changed ammo and fired off a mixture of Fiocchi and Speer, the gun performed flawlessly, time after time, restoring my confidence.

 Comparing the spent Fiocchi cases to the PPUs that didn’t light the first time, the strikes on the Fiocchis seemed much deeper.
 That can’t be, not if the all cartridges fit the chamber properly.
 Which they did.
 No pistol can selectively strike one brand’s primers better than another.
 What can be is that the PPU primers were too hard for this gun to handle.